shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 # Creating Shortcut
 <hr />

-Entrance to the extension from application is defined by shortcuts, which most often specify the screen which will be opened first.
+Entrance to the extension from application is defined by shortcuts.
 Extensions can expose more shortcuts.
-You can see it as a entry point of some extension unit, i.e. functional unit of your extension.
-Functional unit of the extension we're creating in this tutorial, allows admins to insert restaurants they want to show to the users of their application.
+The easiest way to understand what shortcuts are, is to think of them as links to the starting screen in your extension.
+These links will be used to navigate to your extension from any part of the application.
 Let's now create a shortcut.

 ```ShellSession
 $ shoutem shortcut create openRestaurantsList